JoacimWall/Visual-studio-multilingual-extension/README.md

 <img width=“150” height="300" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/MultilingualSettingsDialog.png">

  ### Synchronization of Resx or Resw files
- There are two ways to sync the resx files.
+ There are two ways to sync the language files.
  Right-click the master file and select "Sync all .xx-x.resx files with this".
 Then all files that are in the same folder and follow the naming standard .xx-xx.resx  will be synchronized with the master file.

 <img width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/SyncAllFilePopUpDialog.png">